airien/movingIsUs/README.md

 Task 8 -> Add search to order list
 Task 9 -> Documentation

-After that it was just work, and here we are.

-Things I wish I had time for:
+###Things I wish I had time for:
 - Input validation
 - DevOps and build
+- Even more structuring of the frontend